FMO (Netherlands)

 FMO (Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden N.V.) is a Dutch development bank structured as a bilateral private-sector international financial institution based in the Hague, the Netherlands.
 Among others, FMO manages funds for the Ministries of Foreign Affairs and Economic Affairs of the Dutch government to maximize the development impact of private sector investments.
 It is licensed as a bank and supervised by the Dutch Central Bank.

 The Dutch government holds 51% of the shares, but FMO operates as a commercial company.
 Due to its relationship with the Dutch government, it is able to take risks which commercial financiers are not able or not prepared to take.
-The FMO has a AAA rating from Standard and Poor's.
-As of December 2017, the bank's total asset valuation was €8.32 billion (US$9.67 billion), and its shareholders' equity was €2.83 billion (US$3.29 billion).
+FMO holds a AAA rating from Standard and Poor's and Fitch Ratings.
+As of December 2025, the bank's total asset valuation was €11.35 billion (US$12.81 billion), and its shareholders' equity was €3.86 billion (US$4.36 billion).